BinuDavid/EJS_Challenge/README.md

 ## Challenge 9

 Modify form elements to match design provided.
 Should include 2 labels, text, and textarea with publish styled utilizing bootstrap

+## Challenge 10
+Save both the post title and content as an object on server